j-perry/NodeJS-ES6/README.md

 You'll need to install [Robomongo](https://robomongo.org/), then create a database named `'people'` and a collection named `'es6'`.

-Install/use [Postman](https://www.postman.com/) to manually test the API endpoints.
+Install and use [Postman](https://www.postman.com/) to manually test the API endpoints.

 ****Setup****